Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Simulation Results and Real Data Experiments

-The HNU1 data have also been analyzed in \cite{arroyo2019inference}.
-In particular, \cite{arroyo2019inference} proposes $\|\hat\mr^{(i)}-\hat\mr^{(j)}\|_F^2$ as test statistic, and instead of computing $p$-values from some limiting distribution directly, \cite{arroyo2019inference} calculates empirical $p$-values by using 1) a parametric bootstrap approach; 2) the asymptotic null distribution of $\|\hat\mr^{(i)}-\hat\mr^{(j)}\|_F^2$.
-By neglecting the effect of the bias term $\mh^{(i)}$, \cite{arroyo2019inference} approximates the null distribution of $\|\hat\mr^{(i)}-\hat\mr^{(j)}\|_F^2$ as a generalized $\chi^2$ distribution, and estimates it by Monte Carlo simulations of a mixture of normal distributions with the estimate $\hat\mSigma^{(i)}$ and $\hat\mSigma^{(j)}$.
-Comparing the $p$-values of our testing in Figure~\ref{fig:brain_Tij} with the results obtained by their two methods in Figure~15, we see that for different methods the ratios of the $p$-values for the pairs from the same subject and that for the pairs from different subject are very similar.
-Thus both test statistics can detect whether the pairs of graphs are from the same subject well.
-Our test statistic however has the benefit that its $p$-value is computed using large-sample $\chi^2$ approximation and is thus much less computationally intensive compared to test procedures which use bootstrapping and other Monte Carlo simulations.
+Comparing the $p$-values of our test in Figure~\ref{fig:brain_Tij} with the results obtained by their two methods in Figure~15, we see that for different methods, the ratios of the $p$-values for pairs from the same subject to those for pairs from different subjects are very similar.
+Thus, both test statistics can detect whether pairs of graphs are from the same subject well.
+Our test statistic, however, has the benefit that its $p$-value is computed using a large-sample $\chi^2$ approximation and is thus much less computationally intensive compared to test procedures that use bootstrapping and other Monte Carlo simulations.